-I am a homeschooling mom of four ranging in ages from 3-11.
-I have been a pastor’s wife for 15 years.
+I am a homeschooling mom of four ranging in ages from 6-14.
+I have been a pastor’s wife for 20 years.
 Over these years, God has given me an amazing privilege to pour into lots of women.
+Most of them are always wondering how can I give my kids more Jesus.
 Since I became a mom, He has given me a bigger audience with moms who want to know:

 “How do you do bible time in your home?”